vinga2805/tekion/README.md

 - Perform healthcheck of the application
 - If the Healthcheck passes then it will push the changes in github
 - If the Healthcheck fails it performs rollback via helm.
+- Use sample dynamoDB template to test the application

 ## Assignment -II